lawrencerowland/lawrencerowland.github.io/about.md

 This time can be used for the real work of understanding the company, the context of the portfolio, and finding the unique approach, or having the right conversation, that gives the current portfolio a chance to succeed.
 ![Howgills](images/Howgills.png)

+# Contact
+I am easy to find on twitter and Linked in (Uk).
+Or raise an issue/suggestion in the relevant repository.